jpmanson/llm_templates/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/187sA0rGwVLiP6A3IyvV0ICglsJQmvQa3#scrollTo=sUjN9PDx-dcp)

+The library has built in templates for the following models:
+- `zephyr`
+- `llama2`
+- `mistral`
+- `gemma`

+And HuggingFace models, using Jinja2 templates when tokenizer_config.json file when available.

 ## Introduction

 Many models are based on foundational or pre-trained LLMs, which are then retrained (fin-tuning) with specially designed instruction datasets to improve and refine the abilities of these models on specific tasks: